-Cough-variant asthma does not have the classic symptoms of asthma – such as wheezing and shortness of breath.
-Instead, CVA is characterized by one symptom, a persistent dry cough.
-Cough-variant asthma can lead to full-blown asthma that shows other asthma symptoms.
+Cough-variant asthma doesn’t have classic asthma symptoms of wheezing and shortness of breath.
+CVA is characterized by a persistent, dry cough.
+Cough-variant asthma can lead to full-blown asthma that includes the other more common symptoms.

 Exercise-Induced Asthma (EIA)

 Exercise-induced asthma affects people during or after physical activity.
-EIA can occur in people who are not sensitive to classic asthma triggers such as dust, pollen, or pet dander.
+EIA can occur in people who are not sensitive to other asthma triggers such as dust, pollen, and pet dander.

 This type of asthma is characterized by asthma symptoms that worsen at night.
-Those who suffer from nocturnal asthma can also experience symptoms anytime of the day.
-However, certain triggers – such as heartburn, pet dander, and dust mites – can cause those symptoms to worsen at night while sleeping.
+Triggers such as heartburn, pet dander, and dust mites can cause bring on symptoms while sleeping.